ZakArmstrong99/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the loan prediction risk analysis:
+The purpose of this analysis was to create models using sklearn and imblearn in order to see what influences credit risk for loans.
+More specifcally, the goal was to see if random oversampling, SMOTE oversampling, undersampling, SMOTEENN sampling, balanced random forest classifier, or the easy ensemble adaboost classifier is the most accurate.
+In order to create the models the data was split using train_test_split to make predictions using the sampling methods and classifiers.

 ## Results:
 - The balanced accuracy score with random oversampling is .625, the precision score is 0.99, and the recall score is 0.65.